pymupdf/PyMuPDF/docs/footer.rst

    </script>

+.. rst-class:: footer-version

+  This documentation covers all versions up to |version|.

 .. note - this ensures that the Sphinx build system will pull in the image (as it is referenced in an RST file) to _images,